Greenstand/Tree_Species/doc/sdl_id.md

 many terms to describe the details of the teeth or incisions, but three can be used to cover the majority of cases.
 An “_entire_” margin is plain and even, a “_serrate_” margin has teeth, and an “_incised_” margin has deep intrusions into the leaf.
 (Other terms you may read are related to these: “dentate” is similar to serrate, and “lobed” is similar to incised.)
+Sometimes the margin is wavy not in the 2-D plane of the leaf surface but in a plane perpendicular to the margin, i.e., not flat; this is termed “_undulate_”, and can be hard to see in a photo.

 <img src="../img/margin.jpg" alt="Margin" style="width:50%;"/>

+Most moist tropical species have entire leaves, with the incidence of serrate leaves increasing in dry habitats and in temperate floras.
+Some examples in Haiti:

+ * Entire
+    * _Mangifera indica_
+ * Incised
+    * _Artocarpus altilis_
+ * Undulate
+    * _Catalpa longissima_

 ### Leaf vein patterns